Eugene-L-H/Library/README.md

 be cleared using the 'Clear Shelf' button before another book can be added.

 # Installation/Run
-Countdown can be run from https://eugene-l-h.github.io/Library/ or by downloading the files and opening the index.html file in the browser of your choice.
+Library can be run from https://eugene-l-h.github.io/Library/ or by downloading the files and opening the index.html file in the browser of your choice.